zachhealy/snnCapstone/README.md

 # snnCapstone

 A repo for our Senior Capstone project working with snnTorch.
- - Project Client: Dr. Roberto Lowe
+ - Project Client: Dr. Robert Lowe

 # Roadmap